cdhorn515/TIY8-code-snippet/README.md

   ```
   brew install node@8
   ```
-* Once you have Node.js installed type `npm install` which will download all of the dependencies required for this application
-* You will also need to have MongoDB running.
-If you aren't sure if you have MongoDB on your computer check by typing `which mongo` in your terminal.
+* You will also need to have a Mongo instance running.
+If you aren't sure if you have Mongo on your computer check by typing `which mongo` in your terminal.
 * To install Mongo using [Homebrew](https://brew.sh/) type
 ```
 brew install mongodb